Diarrhoea: Symptoms, treatment and prevention

 - A parasite, such as those that cause giardiasis and amoebiasis.

 The length of time diarrhoea lasts often depends on what caused it.
-Diarrhoea from norovirus lasts around two days, for rotavirus, the duration is three to eight days, Campylobacter and salmonella infections may last two to seven days and diarrhoea from giardiasis can last several weeks.
+Diarrhoea from norovirus lasts around two days, for rotavirus, the duration is 3 to 8 days, Campylobacter and salmonella infections may last two to seven days and diarrhoea from giardiasis can last several weeks.

 Other medical conditions